Home > Children’s Health Village

 6. The Shoe4Africa Kuunga Mkono Classrooms, opened in 2019

-9. The Shoe4Africa Idella Rome Consultant’s House. (opened 2025)
+9. The Shoe4Africa Idella Rome Consultant’s House. (opened in 2025)

-10. The Shoe4Africa Juli Anne Perry Children’s Cancer Hospital, (planned opening Mar 2026)
+10. The Shoe4Africa Juli Anne Perry Children’s Cancer Hospital, (planned opening Mar 2026) LINK

-11. The MTRH Harry Dyer Burns Unit, (planned opening Mar 2026)
+11. The MTRH Harry Dyer Burns Unit, (planned opening, Spring 2026)

 13. The Shoe4Africa Katie House (Women’s Hostel) (planning stages)